This railway has largely re-opened as the Borders Railway (Network Rail).

 This concrete viaduct crosses the A7 on an oblique not far west of Gorebridge station.

 This is a single platform station on the Borders Railway.
-The original station building remains standing.
+The original two storey station building remains standing.
 The platform occupies roughly the location of the original northbound platform.
+A similar building remains at Fountainhall.

 This was a two platform station.